Workforce Development and Career Readiness Department

 NC Vehicle Safety Inspection (8 hours)

 This course prepares auto technicians and service personnel as safety and emissions inspectors for motor vehicles.
 Also prepares student to pass the qualification exam for certification to be used at a licensed inspection station.
-Must possess a valid in North Carolina driver’s license and have two years experience.
-Part of second night will be held in a local garage.
+Must possess a valid in NC driver’s license and have two years of experience.
+Part of second night is held in a local garage.
 Please pre-register.
 You must be able to pass a background check.